 The 17,371 acre Dolly Sods Wilderness in the Monongahela National Forest is part of the National Wilderness Preservation System.
-It is located in Grant, Randolph and Tucker Counties, West Virginia.
+It is located in Grant, Randolph, and Tucker Counties, West Virginia.
 The Dolly Sods Wilderness contains much of the Red Creek drainage and contains bog and heath eco-types, more commonly typical to southern Canada.
 Elevations range from 2,500 to over 4,700 feet.
 For more information, see Dolly Sods Wilderness Brochure, Trail Map, and Expansion Map.

 At a Glance